nickcotter/getting-and-cleaning-data/README.md

 #### Prepare The Environment ####

 Source the R script [setup.R](setup.R).
 This will prepare the R environment with the required libraries and download the raw data.
+The required libraries are:

+        data.table
+        reshape2
+        dplyr
+        knitr (for codebook)

 #### Create The Tidy Data ####